I learned so much from this blog that I hope to pay it back a little. Hopefully, this will be useful to those planning your first trip to Iceland.

 It seems like much more of a cocktail/liquor scene as opposed to beer.
 There are a few pubs that are supposed to have a good selection of beer, but the places I saw mostly had two beers on tap.
 Also, I could see where partying in Reykjavik could raise the cost of your trip exponentially.

 We were lucky enough to see them on 2 of the 3 nights.
 The first night they were so strong that we could see them from downtown Reykjavik, which is very rare.
 The second night we went on a boat tour as part of the package.
-The lights were out early but didn't last long.
-By the way, if you're going to do a lights tour, I would suggest land rather than boat.
+The lights were out early but didn’t last long.
+By the way, if you’re going to do a lights tour, I would suggest land rather than a boat.
 I love being on the water, but a bus or jeep could take you much farther out and be more flexible with the destination.

 I also want to reiterate what so many others say on this forum: Don’t obsess about the Aurora.
 Yes, it’s very cool and I’m so thankful that I had a chance to witness it, but you can’t control the weather.
 It’s out of your hands.
 If they don’t come out for you, you’ll still see so many spectacular things in Iceland that it won’t really matter.
 I can honestly say that there were two or three other things that I saw on my trip that blew me away more than the Northern Lights.

 We went as part of the package and on the way to the airport.
 This is absolutely a matter of personal taste.
 If you like spas, you’ll think you’re in heaven.
 If that’s not a big deal to you, feel free to leave Iceland without going to the Blue Lagoon.
 If it wasn’t part of the package, I wouldn’t have gone and would not have regretted it.
 Yes, the water and lava rocks are cool and soaking in the water before getting on the plane was nice, but it’s a spa.
 Your opinion of it will depend upon how much you dig going to spas.
 That should cover it.